Europa League final latest: 'We want to win it for Mkhitaryan' - Mustafi frustrated over Arsenal team-mate's Europa League absence | Goal.com

-'We want to win it for Mkhitaryan' - Mustafi frustrated over Arsenal team-mate's Europa League absence
+'We want to win it for Mkhitaryan' - Mustafi frustrated over Arsenal team-mate's Europa League final absence

 Arsenal defender Shkodran Mustafi says it's a shame Henrikh Mkhitaryan will not play the Europa League final and that his team-mates want to win for the 30-year-old.